zzantozz/metrics-perf-test-aws/README.md

 On success, it'll write the public ip of the server it creates.
 I used a manual keypair called ryan-metrics-playground-keypair.

-The state file is committed with all resources created.
+The state file is committed.
+Make sure to keep it up to date, but most likely it'll always be empty in the repo.
+I should only have resources up for a short time and destroy them when I'm finished.